Microsoft 365 Authentication in Prowler¶

 Installing PowerShell¶

-- Windows: you will need to update PowerShell to +7.4 to be able to run prowler, if not some checks will not show findings and the provider could not work as expected.
+Windows: PowerShell must be updated to version 7.4+ for Prowler to function properly.
+Otherwise, some checks will not show findings and the provider may not function properly.
 This version of PowerShell is supported on Windows 10, Windows 11, Windows Server 2016 and higher versions.

-- MacOS: installing PowerShell on MacOS needs to have installed brew, once you have it is just running the command above, Pwsh is only supported in macOS 15 (Sequoia) x64 and Arm64, macOS 14 (Sonoma) x64 and Arm64, macOS 13 (Ventura) x64 and Arm64
+MacOS: installing PowerShell on MacOS needs to have installed brew, once installed, simply run the command shown above, Pwsh is only supported in macOS 15 (Sequoia) x64 and Arm64, macOS 14 (Sonoma) x64 and Arm64, macOS 13 (Ventura) x64 and Arm64

 Once it's installed run pwsh